 Graduate Certificate Program in Disabilities

-The Graduate Certificate in Disabilities is a program designed to prepare master’s level students for a career in the disabilities field.
-DDI’s Graduate Certificate in Disabilities Program is the only one of its kind in the state.
-Click here for the program brochure for more information.
+The Graduate Certificate in Disabilities at the Wayne State University School of Social Work is a program designed to prepare master's level students for a career in the disabilities field.

 The certificate program can help students: